If you want to steer specific traffic (or otherwise regulate certain types of

-traffic, you need to have developed enforcement policies.
-If using a Gx interface to a
+traffic) you must first develop appropriate enforcement policies.
+If using a Gx

-PCRF, you need to create a listener that connects to a PCRF.
+interface to a PCRF, you need to create a new virtual group in listeners that connect to

 You can create listeners that specify how to handle traffic for policy enforcement.

-Creating a listener does preliminary setup on the BIG-IP system
+Creating a listener performs preliminary setup on the BIG-IP®

-for application visibility, intelligent steering, bandwidth management, and reporting.
+system for application visibility, intelligent steering, bandwidth management, and

 On the Main tab, click